 Welcome!
-My name is Katelyn M. Campbell, and I am a scholar of the womyn’s land movement in the long 1970s.
-I currently serve as a Postdoctoral Teaching Scholar in Interdisciplinary Studies at North Carolina State University.
+My name is Katelyn M. Campbell, and I am a feminist historian and queer theorist interested in the relationship between lesbian cultures, racial capitalism, and rurality in the 20th century United States.
+I currently serve as a Postdoctoral Teaching Scholar in the Department of Integrative Humanities and Social Sciences at North Carolina State University.
 I earned my Ph.D. in American Studies from the University of North Carolina, Chapel Hill in 2023 under the direction of Dr. Sharon P. Holland.
 I am also the 2016 Harry S. Truman Scholar from West Virginia and an alumna of Wellesley College.

-My scholarship is concerned with the relationships between feminist theory, lesbian cultures, rural life, settler colonialism, the history of American utopian thought, and radical Left cultures in the mid-twentieth century.
-I am currently at work revising research begun in my dissertation for publication as my first monograph, tentatively titled In the Archive of Womyn’s Land: Property, Sovereignty, and the Future(s) of Feminist World-Making.
+I am presently at work revising research begun in my dissertation for publication as my first monograph, tentatively titled In the Archive of Womyn’s Land: Property, Sovereignty, and the Future(s) of Feminist World-Making.
+I also teach courses on critical thinking for a general undergraduate audience.

 In addition to my scholarly work, I am known for a lawsuit I filed against my high school principal regarding an unlawful faith-based “sex education” assembly in West Virginia in 2013.
 I speak about this occasionally and am open to questions from inquiring minds.